Abuenameh/abuenameh.github.io/index.markdown

 - Addition of JK, D, and T flip-flops.
 - Addition of the ability to record the signal at any points in the circuit.

 The app is a work-in-progress, so there may be some bugs.
 Please save fairly often to help mitigate against that.
-The web app is available at <https://abuenameh.github.io/logossim/>.
+To open the web app, click **[here](https://abuenameh.github.io/logossim/){:target="_blank"}**.